- How often should I get my chimney swept

 - How do i know if and what to do when I have a chimney fire?

-Many times occupants don’t know their chimney is on fire until they hear a noise similar to a jet airplane taking off!!
+Many times people don’t know their chimney is on fire until they hear a noise similar to a jet airplane taking off!!

 In the event of a chimney fire occurring: Dial 999 and ask for the Fire Service.
 It will help if someone can wait outside to meet them.
 If you have a conventional open fire, extinguish the fire by gently splashing water onto the open fire.